Good Food Book Club

 If you’ve heard about so-called “Blue Zones” you’ll have an idea of where the inspiration for Dr. Greger’s work comes from.
 This is along the lines of what many now understand as the Mediterranean diet and lifestyle.
 You can read a short piece on his website, www.nutritionfacts.org, detailing some of this: What do all the Blue Zones have in Common?

 Besides thousands of excellent reader reviews on Amazon many others have endorsed the book, including, His Holiness the Dalai Lama who writes: “This book may help those who are susceptible to illnesses that can be prevented.”

 Dan Buettner, author of “The Blue Zones Solution” says, “Absolutely the best book I’ve read on nutrition and diet.”

 And Dr. Dean Ornish, author of The Spectrum and Dr. Dean Ornish’s Program for Reversing Heart Disease, writes: "The primary determinant of our health and well-being is what we eat and how we live.
 In this extraordinary and empowering book, Dr. Michael Greger explains why.
 Highly recommended."

-Please join us to discuss The Call of the Farm: An Unexpected Year of Getting Dirty, Home Cooking, and Finding Myself by Rochelle Bilow (The Experiment, 2014) on Sunday, September 24 from 7-8:30 pm at the Moscow Food Co-op.
-Remember to email email@example.com to receive email reminders about the Good Food Book Club.
-The Call of the Farm is available through your local library.
-If you are interested in buying the book, check out the area’s local used book stores or visit BookPeople of Moscow where Book Club members receive a discount.
-For more information about the Good Food Book Club, check out the Outreach section of the MFC website at www.moscowfood.coop.
+Please join us to discuss “How Not to Die” by Gene Stone and Dr. Micheal Greger (Pan MacMillan 2017) on Sunday April 28 from 4:00-5:30 pm at a member’s private residence.
+Location and details will come in this month’s email reminder.
+Remember to email firstname.lastname@example.org to receive reminders about the Good Food Book Club.
+How Not to Die is available through your local library.
+If you are interested in buying the book, check out the area’s local book stores or visit BookPeople of Moscow where Book Club members receive a discount.